-The equity value of our business was primarily estimated using a combination of income and market approaches.
+The enterprise value of our business was primarily estimated using a combination of income and market approaches.
 The income approach estimates the equity value of the business based on the cash flows that it expects to generate over its remaining life.
 These future cash flows are discounted to their present values using a rate of return appropriate for the risk of achieving the business' projected cash flows.
 The present value of the estimated cash flows is then added to the present value equivalent of the residual value of the business at the end of the projected period to calculate the business enterprise value.
-The residual value was estimated based on the projected value of comparable public companies in a similar line of business that are publicly traded.
-The market approach considers market values of our publicly traded peers.
+The market approach considers market values of comparable public companies in a similar line of business that are publicly traded.